-Chinese New Year is just around the corner and there is no better place here in Manila to celebrate and welcome the Year of the Fire Rooster other than Binondo.
+Chinese New Year is just around the corner and there is no better place here in Manila to celebrate and welcome the Year of the Pig other than Binondo.
 Interestingly, Binondo is regarded as the world’s oldest Chinatown so if you are looking for those Authentic Chinese restaurant and dishes, this is definitely the perfect place to hit.
 Now that the Chinese New Year is nearly approaching I decided to list down some of the ideal places in Binondo to visit this Chinese New year!

 Where To Go in Binondo?